nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 particular, the coherence checker here is pointing out that in principle we could add an impl like `impl<T:Something> Iterator for &T`, which would (maybe) conflict.
 This pattern is one we definitely want to support, so we'd have to find some way to allow this.
-(See below for some further thoughts.)

 #### Limiting OIBIT